DSL Broadband

 The difference between these broadband technologies is speed and the method of delivery.

-• HFC is faster than both ADSL and VDSL.
-HFC is a One NZ's Hybrid Fibre Coaxial network, that uses world-leading DOCSIS 3.1 technology to deliver high speed data.
+- HFC is faster than both ADSL and VDSL.
+HFC is One NZ's Hybrid Fibre Coaxial network, that uses world-leading DOCSIS 3.1 technology to deliver high speed data.

-• Wireless Broadband is delivered over our 4G mobile network or our 5G mobile network.
-The modem comes with a SIM card pre-installed, making it very easy to set up.
+- Wireless Broadband is delivered over our 4G mobile network or our 5G mobile network.
+The modem comes with a SIM card pre-installed, making it very easy for you to set up.

 Once this is complete, our fibre broadband team will set up the fibre connection outside your house, development or apartment complex.